maoschanz/emoji-selector-for-gnome/README.md

 It will be less ugly if you have the « Twitter Color Emoji » font, or the « EmojiOne Color » font installed on your system.
 These fonts are on github.

+## About Dash to Panel
+The very popular extension "Dash to Panel" seems to cause some problems with my extension.
+Please install the "dash to panel" branch of this repository to solve the issue.

 ## Your eventual observations :
 > The "recently used" category is reset every time i login, is this normal ?

-Yes, i'm glad this feature works, so i haven't already think about how to make it remember things.
+Yes, sorry, i'm glad this feature works, so i haven't already think about how to make it remember what you used.

 > Can you translate the extension in [some language] ?